hantsy/spring-reactive-sample/docs/data-neo4j-rx.md

 The above codes are easy to understand, the main difference is here the methods return a Reactor's `Flux` or `Mono` type instead.

-To handle exception, you can the `ExceptionHandler` in the existing webmvc stack.
+Similar with WebMVC stack , to handle exception, you can define a `@RestControllerAdvice` bean and use `ExceptionHandler` method to handle specifial exceptions.

 For example, in the `get` method, if the  Post is not found, throw an exception `PostNotFoundException` in the reactive flow by `Mono.error`.

 ```java
 class PostNotFoundException extends RuntimeException {